 All applicants must submit a list indicating your first and second choice for a thesis supervisor, this list should be uploaded to your application form.
 There is no need to secure a thesis supervisor nor is it is necessary to contact potential thesis supervisors prior to submission of an application as many faculty members prefer that applications are referred by the Graduate Committee for their review.

 For information about faculty members at the Allard School of Law, please review the faculty member profiles.
 Please note that the willingness of a faculty member to supervise does not guarantee admission; the decision about whether to recommend admission remains with the Graduate Committee.
-However, the Allard School of Law will not admit students to the LLM program without a faculty member, whose research interests match that of the applicant, agreeing to supervise.
+However, no one will be admitted without a faculty member agreeing to supervise.

 6) Letters of reference